-Map out your plan at least six weeks in advance of the big day, ideally earlier.
-With online sales starting earlier this year, this plan needs to be plotted out ASAP.
+Ideally, your planning should be mapped out at least six weeks in advance of the big day.
+With online sales starting earlier every year, this plan needs to be plotted out ASAP.

 What new features will you release?
 What bugs will you fix first?
 What type of tests will you run, and when?
 You will also want to identify current baselines for performance and availability at the application, infrastructure, service, and frontend levels.

 You should identify key performance indicators (KPIs) at each level, beginning with measuring performance, error/crash rates, and throughput.
 You should also create and verify application/infrastructure maps, as well as key transaction maps.
 Service owners should create and verify an incoming/outgoing call map.
 Similarly, mobile app owners should identify API calls to view internal and external dependencies.